 We know that in relative terms spider silk is stronger than mild steel yet remarkably elastic.
-It does not dry out and become brittle and neither is it prone to rapid microbial degradation by either bacteria or fungi.
-Although silk does not dissolve when it gets wet it is very quickly digested by enzymes in the spider's digestive secretions and those spiders that build or rebuild their webs every evening usually digest old silk in order to reuse its protein components.
+It does not dry out and become brittle and neither is it prone to rapid degradation by either bacteria or fungi.
+Although silk does not dissolve when it gets wet it is very quickly broken down by enzymes in a spider's digestive secretions and those spiders that build or rebuild their webs every evening usually digest old silk in order to reuse its protein components.
 This recycling of a valuable resource allows a spider to spin a remarkable amount of webbing in a short space of time and with little need for a meal before or during the process.
 Such efficiency is vital for survival since most spiders frequently have a long wait between meals.

 Why do spiders' webs vary so much in appearance from species to species?

 There are a number of reasons for this.
 Some species build partly sticky, vertical or near-vertical sheet webs that they hope insect prey will unintentionally fly into.
 A recent spider web study came up with the interesting observation that when orb weaver webs are positioned so that strong winds flow past them they gradually acquire a static electricity charge and this draws in nearby flying insects and causes them to make contact with the web even though they could see it and were intending to avoid it.
 Other spiders, notably the Stiphidiidae, spin horizontal sheets that the spider hides under, presumably intending to be less visible to any prey that ventures onto the web.
 And then there are the species such as Cyrtophora hirta that build cone- or dome-shaped webs which an insect may fly into but then is less able to exit.
-Theridiosoma makes a vertically oriented circular web then draws the centre of it sideways to form a cone.
-When an insect flies into the cone the spider then releases the web which springs forward to engulf the insect.
-The net-casting spider Deinopis uses a somewhat similar trick except that it stretches its web using some of its legs then literally flings the web over any prey that comes close enough to be caught in this way.
+Theridiosoma makes a vertically oriented circular web and draws the centre of it sideways to form a cone, then when an insect flies into the cone the spider then releases the web which springs forward to engulf the insect.
+The net-casting spider Deinopis subrufa uses a somewhat similar trick except that it stretches its web over the tips of some of its legs then literally flings the web over any prey that comes close enough to be caught in this way.

 Of course, many flying insects have very good vision and can readily see a sheet web spread across their flight path before they have become trapped in it.
 What can spiders do to overcome this problem?
-Well, orb-weavers like Eriophora transmarina build their webs in the early evening which allows them to hide both themselves and their web in near darkness.
+Well, orb-weavers like Eriophora transmarina build their webs in the early evening which allows them to hide both themselves and their web in near-darkness.
 This is also a good idea in that many insects find it otherwise safer to fly at night and in addition the web is less likely to be damaged by small birds that mainly fly during the daylight hours.
 But there are many web-building spiders that successfully trap flying insects during the daylight hours so how do these species make their webs less obvious to the prey they are trying to catch?
 It might seem that a good way is to use only very thin silk and to have relatively large gaps between individual strands.
 This probably is helpful but may make the web less robust and even very thin strands of silk become easy to see if coated with dust or fine droplets of dew or mist.

 Some spiders that build robust and very visible webs have come up with other ways to persuade insect prey that it is safe to approach the web.
 In the case of the